Independence Day Evening Celebration

 Tickets may be printed at home or shown on a mobile device.
 Reserved table wristbands may be picked up in advance at the Dublin Community Recreation Center on select dates, and they will be distributed at the stadium from 3:00 p.m. to 9:00 p.m.

-A limited number of $1,000 Patriotic Table partnerships are available for the 2025 Independence Day Evening Celebration.
-This sponsorship includes: a prime-location table and a parking pass.
-Individuals and companies will be recognized for their partnership on the City of Dublin website and on signage at the evening celebration.
-To become a Patriotic Table Partner, contact Jim Loch at rloch@dublin.oh.us before May 9.
+A prime-location table and a parking pass are included with each VIP package for $1,000.
+Individuals and companies will be recognized for their partnerships on the City of Dublin website and at the evening celebration.
+To purchase a VIP Table, please contact Jim Loch at rloch@dublin.oh.us prior to May 8.

 July 1-4: Sales Open to the Public